Nominate a place

 If you would like to nominate a historic place or a historic area for entry on the List or learn more about the process get in touch with your local Heritage New Zealand office for an application form.
 For more information see this information sheet.

-To nominate wāhi tūpuna, wāhi tapu and wāhi tapu areas for entry on the List, contact the Pou Rārangi Taonga for an application form.
+If you would like to nominate a wāhi tupuna, wāhi tapu or wāhi tapu area for entry on the List get in touch with the Pou Rārangi Taonga for an application form.

 Please note that registration of historic places, historic areas, wāhi tūpuna, wāhi tapu or wāhi tapu areas by Heritage New Zealand identifies only the heritage values of the property concerned, and should not be construed as advice on the state of the property, or as a comment of its soundness or safety, including in regard to earthquake risk, safety in the event of fire, or insanitary conditions.